-This two-week trip started with a two day meeting with our entire Kamut® European staff (7) and management personnel (3) in Germany.
-Next came four days of manning our KAMUT® booth at BioFach, the world’s largest organic food show in Nürnberg, also in Germany.
-Days were filled with meetings, new ideas and new friends as well as great reunions with old friends from former years.
-The interest in organic is growing exponentially.
-There were 2,348 exhibitors from 76 countries there.
-The halls were a riot of color and sounds from throughout the world.
-There were over 44,000 visitors from 136 countries crowding the isles.
-Our most surprising visitor came the first day.
-Representatives from the European corporate headquarters of McDonalds stopped by.
-They said that it was the first time they had attended BioFach and that they were looking for new ideas.
+This two-week trip started in Germany at a two-day meeting with our entire European KAMUT® staff and management personnel.
+Next came four days in Nürnberg manning our KAMUT® booth at BioFach, the world’s largest organic food show.
+My days there were filled with meetings, new ideas, new friends as well as reunions with old friends from former years.
+The interest in organic is growing exponentially—there were 2,348 exhibitors from 76 countries there.
+The halls were a riot of color and sounds from all over the world and over 44,000 visitors from 136 countries crowded the isles.
+Our most surprising visitors came the first day: representatives from the European corporate headquarters of McDonald’s said it was the first time they had attended BioFach and that they were looking for new ideas.
 They liked what they saw.
-That tells me organic products are heading out the niche where they started and into the main stream of food and agriculture.
+That tells me organic products are heading out of the niche where they started and into the main stream of food and agriculture.

 My next stop was in Milan, Italy, where I participated in a press conference regarding our latest published research papers comparing ancient and modern wheat.
 The two largest daily newspapers in Italy, as well as on-line media and magazines—25 in all—were there… but that’s a story for another time.